-Attachments 4 and 5 are draft forms of the Proposition 218 Notification for water and wastewater, respectively.
-The Notices will be distributed to the eligible property owners within the water and wastewater service areas on or before September 13, 2019.
-The Notices will be mailed to the utility customer with the regular monthly billing statement and to the property owner's address on the last equalized assessment roll if that address is different than the service address.
+Attachments 2 and 3 are the Proposition 218 Notifications for water and wastewater, respectively.
+The Notices were distributed to the eligible property owners within the water and wastewater service areas on or before September 13, 2019.
+The Notices were mailed to the utility customer with the regular monthly billing statement and to the property owner's address on the last equalized assessment roll if that address is different than the service address.